sahan-r/data100/README.md

 ## About

-My name is Sahan Raghavan and I am a freshman at William and Mary, majoring in neuroscience.
+My name is Sahan Raghavan and I am a freshman at William and Mary, majoring in neuroscience on the premed track.
 I was born in Philadelphia, Pennsylvania and I now live in Chantilly, Viriginia.

 ## Informal Responses